Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ![task runner explorer](/assets/img/posts/gulp-dotnet-task-runner-explorer-output.png)

-By setting a `binding` value for a task you can specify when task should run:
+By setting a `binding` value for a task you can specify when the task should run:

 ![task runner explorer](/assets/img/posts/gulp-dotnet-task-runner-explorer-binding-value.png)